 If you enter into a tax avoidance scheme

-Require to you pay the tax you’re trying to avoid upfront
+Require that you pay the tax you’re trying to avoid upfront

 You may receive a tax bill called an accelerated payment notice.
-This is a requirement to pay the full amount of tax or National Insurance contributions HMRC calculates as being due, upfront and within 90 days.
+This is a requirement to pay the total amount of tax or National Insurance contributions HMRC calculates as being due upfront and within 90 days.

 Take legal action

 You may end up in court if you don’t pay the tax and National Insurance contributions you owe.
 HMRC wins around 8 out of 10 avoidance cases heard in court.
 If you lose, you could face life-changing bills, with legal costs on top of the tax you owe, penalties and growing interest.